 If you ask a question, expect an answer.
-An honest, straight forward answer, no sugar coating, not pleasantries.
+An honest, straightforward answer, no sugar coating, no pleasantries.

 One thing foreigners might notice is that Germans stick to rules and tend to lecture those who don’t.
-If you jaywalk, there might be someone waiting for you at the other side of the street scolding you – especially if there are kids around.
+If you jaywalk, there might be someone waiting for you on the other side of the street scolding you.
+Especially if there are kids around.
 That’s just one example.

-People, in general, like to instruct other what they think is the right way – right way because a rule, regulation, or the law say so.
+People, in general, like to instruct others on what they think is the right way.
 And those who enjoy doing that don’t do it in an obliging way, but rather nagging.

-On the other hand, I just came back from Italy where I’ve noticed that elderly people like to lecture others in public spaces, too, so maybe it’s a European thing, but I’d still say that Germans are the trailblazers here.
+On the other hand, I just came back from Italy.
+There, I’ve noticed that elderly people like to lecture others in public spaces, too.
+Hence, maybe it’s a European thing, but I’d still say that Germans are the trailblazers here.

 Another thing is that people, in general, are not very religious.
 Generally, the north is rather protestant and the further south you get, the people become more Catholic.
 In the former GDR regions, having been socialist, religion was more or less taboo, hence, they aren’t very pious.

-Therefore, religious topics, even criticism of churches, is not so touchy or even a taboo like in more religious regions.
+Therefore, religious topics, even criticism of churches, are not so touchy or even taboo as in more religious regions.

 Especially in the bigger cities, people from the LGBTQ community shouldn’t face any problems.
 Homosexuality is really not an issue in a country where the former mayor of the capital Berlin is openly gay and so is the former mayor of Hamburg.
 Then, from 2009 to 2013, Guido Westerwelle was Germany’s foreign minister and travelled the world in the company of his husband.
 Also, the current minister of health Jens Spahn is gay, which, sadly, doesn’t make him more open or even progressive.